albrow/zoom/README.md

 Behind the scenes, Zoom creates a seperate database entry for Pet and assigns it an Id.
 Now if you retrieve the PetOwner by it's id, the Pet attribute will persist as well.

+For now, Zoom does not support reflexivity of one-to-one relations.
+So if you want pet ownership to be bidirectional (i.e. if you want an owner to know about its pet **and** a pet to know about its owner), you would have to manually set up both relations.

 ``` go
 reply, err := zoom.FindById("petOwner", "the_id_of_above_pet_owner")
 if err != nil {